 - Improved HCP engagement: Informed patients are more likely to engage with their HCPs in a productive, meaningful way that addresses the multifaceted and complex nature of nonadherence.
 HCPs, in turn, will understand the value of promoting such programs.

 A better future, together

 To realize the promise of innovative technologies and digital strategies in this modernization of healthcare, we must move beyond the constraints of our current system.
-First, while it has limitations, I urge the Senate to pass H.R.
-4040, Advancing Telehealth Beyond COVID-19 Act of 2022 to ensure that we continue the momentum.
-Here are three additional ways I believe we can accelerate a foundational shift away from the traditional, siloed approach:
+Here are the three ways I believe we can accelerate a foundational shift away from the traditional, siloed approach: